Do you know how most people buy sofas?

 After all that wasted time, one look at the sofa’s measurements sets their dreams on fire.

-Avoid wasting your time and possibly losing money for sending your couch back.
-Measure your living room, dining room, your home, and the sofa before ordering a model.
+Avoid wasting your time and possibly losing money by sending your couch back.
+Measure your living room, dining room, your home office, and sofa before ordering a model.

 Here’s the complete guide on how to do it.